larammerce/docs/8.x/theme-development/product-limitation.md

 ```bash
 ./deploy.sh
 ```
-As a result of implementing the can_deliver, is_location_limited, and location_limitation properties, any items that cannot be delivered based on the user's location will display an error message under their ID on the cart page.
+As a result of implementing the `can_deliver`, `is_location_limited`, and `location_limitations` properties, any items that cannot be delivered based on the user's location will display an error message under their ID on the cart page.

 ### Creating ribbon on products